-- 20.33 Where the firm determines that a business relationship exists with an investment manager, the identity of the investment manager must be verified, in accordance with the guidance relevant to their entity type, set out in Part I, Chapter 5. - 20.34 When the firm is providing services to an Appropriately Regulated Investment Manager which has been assessed as presenting a low AML/CTF risk residing within the UK or an EEA member state, SDD may be applied. - 20.35 Where the firm establishes a correspondent securities relationship with an Appropriately Regulated Investment Manager which does not reside in the UK or an EEA member state, firms should consider how to satisfy the specific EDD obligations arising under the ML Regulations.
+- 20.33 Where the firm determines that a business relationship exists with an investment manager, the identity of the investment manager must be verified, in accordance with the guidance relevant to their entity type, set out in Part I, Chapter 5. - 20.34 When the firm is providing services to an Appropriately Regulated Investment Manager which has been assessed as presenting a low AML/CTF risk residing within the UK or an EEA member state, SDD may be applied (in the absence of any other higher risk indicators). - 20.35 Where the firm establishes a correspondent securities relationship with an Appropriately Regulated Investment Manager which does not reside in the UK or an EEA member state, firms should consider how to satisfy the specific EDD obligations arising under the ML Regulations.
 As noted above, Part II, Sector 16: Correspondent Relationships, explains that within the scope of correspondent relationships there are relationships representing different types of risks, which necessitate differing levels of controls, and different ways of satisfying the requirements of regulation 34 of the ML Regulations in lower risk cases.
 In this context, a firm may satisfy the relevant requirements by adopting a similar approach to due diligence as outlined in Sector 16, paragraphs 16.31-16.32 (i.e. the guidance applicable to correspondent trading relationships).
-An understanding of the respondent's customers (the underlying fund(s) may be useful to assess the risk posed by the relationship.
-This application of correspondent relationship due diligence is supported by the additional requirements related to the underlying fund as outlined in 20.28.
+This application of due diligence is supported by the additional requirements related to the respondent's customer (the underlying fund) outlined in 20.28. - 20.36 In cases where the firm establishes a correspondent securities relationship with an investment manager which is subject to a regulatory regime but is not Appropriately Regulated, a firm may satisfy the relevant requirements by adopting a similar approach to EDD as outlined in Sector 16, paragraphs 16.28-16.29, which includes an assessment of the investment manager's AML/CTF controls.
+In the context of providing brokerage services to funds, further consideration should be given to undertaking risk-based due diligence on the underlying fund, to obtain a more encompassing view of the risks posed by the relationship as a whole. - 20.37 Where an investment manager is unregulated, EDD should be undertaken, as set out in Part I, paragraph 5.5.
+The firm may satisfy the requirements in relation to correspondent securities relationships by adopting a similar approach to EDD as outlined in sector 16, paragraphs 16.28-16.29, which includes diligence on the investment manager's AML/CTF controls (such enquiries could include establishing why the investment manager is unregulated).
+In the context of providing brokerage services to funds, further consideration should be given to undertaking risk-based due diligence on the underlying fund, to obtain a more encompassing view of the risks posed by the relationship as a whole.